How to budget as a single mom

 List your income

-Add up every source of income for this step.
-You will want to include any money received: wages, salary, tips, unemployment, social security, etc. Basically anything that helps you pay the bills.
+This is where you add up every source of income.
+You will want to include any money received: wages, salary, tips, unemployment, bonuses, social security, etc. Basically anything that helps you pay the bills.

 Does child support count as income?